Smith and Jones (Doctor Who): Continuity

-Morgenstern refers to a "Saxon" during his radio broadcast, claiming that the events of the episode prove Saxon's theories about alien life correct; in the preceding episode, "The Runaway Bride", a Mr Saxon is said to have given the military the order to fire on the Empress's ship.
-A "Vote Saxon" poster, identical to one seen in the Torchwood episode "Captain Jack Harkness", and also in the trailer for the series, can be seen in the alleyway when the Doctor collects Martha.
-'Mr Saxon' became the running theme for the third series, which came to its conclusion in the episodes "Utopia", "The Sound of Drums" and "Last of the Time Lords".

 Martha refers to the spaceship crashing into Big Ben in "Aliens of London", the events of "The Christmas Invasion" or "The Runaway Bride", and the Battle of Canary Wharf against the Cybermen from "Army of Ghosts".
 She also recalls the loss of her cousin Adeola who "worked at Canary Wharf" and disappeared, a reference to the "Army of Ghosts" character played by the same actress.

 The Doctor voices his approval of the hospital shop, a reference to "New Earth", when he stated that he likes "little shops".
 Martha asks the Doctor if he has a brother and he replies, "Not any more".
 A brother to the Doctor was previously mentioned in the spin-off New Adventure novel Tears of the Oracle by Justin Richards, which was edited by Simon Winstone, script editor for this episode.
 The brother's name, or at least the name he used, was Irving Braxiatel.
 The Doctor uses his alias "John Smith", which was given to him by Jamie McCrimmon in the serial The Wheel in Space (1968).

-Outside references

-Martha refers to Zovirax, a cold sore treatment.
-In the television advertisements for Zovirax a woman goes about her daily routine hiding her cold sores by wearing a motorbike helmet similar to those worn by the Slabs.
-The Doctor says that he once had a laser spanner which was stolen by Emily Pankhurst, who he refers to as 'a cheeky woman'.
-Emmeline Pankhurst was one of the founders of the early 20th century British Suffragette movement.
-The Doctor implies that he assisted Benjamin Franklin during his 1752 electricity experiment involving lightning, a kite and a key.
-'Mrs Finnigan', the Plasmavore, is found drinking Mr Stoker's blood.
-Mr Stoker was intended by Russell T Davies to be a reference to the character Mr Stoker from the 1989 series Children's Ward, on which he was a producer.
-However, the design department saw this as a reference to Bram Stoker, author of Dracula, so the sign 'B. Stoker' was placed on the office door during production.

-The "Royal Hope Hospital" name was reused in the pilot episode of Law & Order: UK, which starred Freema Agyeman and was written by Doctor Who and Torchwood writer Chris Chibnall.